geoffodonnell/powershell-algorand-module/README.md

 ## Helpful Commands

 ### List the available commands in the module
 ```PowerShell
 Get-Module -Name Algorand.PowerShell | Select -ExpandProperty ExportedCommands | Select -ExpandProperty Values | Select -ExpandProperty Name
 ```

 # Build
+## Prerequisites
+* .NET 6 SDK
+* PowerShell 7.2

+## Local
+Clone this repository and execute `build-and-load-local.ps1` in a PowerShell window to build the module and import it into the current session.

+## Pipelines
 powershell-algorand-module build pipelines use the [Assembly Info Task](https://github.com/BMuuN/vsts-assemblyinfo-task) extension.

 # License